shaka3507/playpath/README.md

-## Playgrounder - an app for finding, favoriting and planning your playground adventures in Chicago.
+## Playgrounder

-### Built with React + Vite and deployed via Heroku
+An app for finding, favoriting and planning your playground adventures in Chicago.
+Built with React + Vite and deployed via Heroku.

 ### APIs used
 - [Playground Data API from city](https://data.cityofchicago.org/Parks-Recreation/CPD_Parks/ejsh-fztr/about_data)